makersacademy/airport_challenge/README.md

 #### What can I do in here?

 Bananas is a land of one banana brain only and its airport is far from perfect.
-So far you can:
+This is what you can do at the moment:

 * Land your plane, as long as there's space and the weather allows it.